 The posteromedial exposure allows direct reduction of posterior and medial fracture fragments.

-When inserting Schanz screws in the distal zone take into account the position of the anterior tibial artery and vein.
+When inserting Schanz screws in the distal zone consider the position of the anterior tibial artery and vein.
 Percutaneous insertion of Schanz screws or pins in the distal tibia is dangerous.